dehydratedpotato/socpowerbud/README.md

 <summary><strong>Installation</strong></summary>

 ### 1. Download
-Download the binary named `SFMRM` from the [latest release](https://github.com/BitesPotatoBacks/SFMRM/releases) (or [click here](https://github.com/BitesPotatoBacks/SFMRM/releases/download/v0.1.0/SFMRM) for a direct download).
-This is the parent binary that manages the versions for your systems architecture specific binaries (which are the scripts that actually retrieve your metrics).
-You may download the `.zip` files for these binaries if you wish, but I recommend using the `SFMRM` parent binary if you want the latest features and bug fixes without having to lift a finger.
+Download the file named `SFMRM.sh` from the [latest release](https://github.com/BitesPotatoBacks/SFMRM/releases) (or [click here](https://github.com/BitesPotatoBacks/SFMRM/releases/download/v0.1.0/SFMRM.sh) for a direct download).
+This is the script that manages the versions for your systems architecture specific binaries (which are the files that actually retrieve your metrics).
+You may download the `.zip` files for these binaries if you wish, but I recommend using `SFMRM.sh` if you want the latest features and bug fixes without having to lift a finger.

 ### 2. Preparation
 `cd` into your Downloads folder via the Terminal, and fix the file permissions of your binary using these terminal commands: